Skip to content

 Default: false

-If true, hk will get a write lock when running the fix step.
+If true, hk will get a write lock instead of a read lock when running fix/fix_all.
 Use this if the tool has its own locking mechanism or you simply don't care if files may be written to by multiple linters simultaneously.

 Profiles are a way to enable/disable linters based on the current profile.
 The linter will only run if its profile is in HK_PROFILE.